Healthdirect Free Australian health advice you can count on.

 What is altitude sickness?

-• whether or not you have any problems affecting your heart and lungs
+• if you usually have problems with your heart and lungs

-Altitude sickness can be fatal if not treated.
+Altitude sickness can happen very quickly.
+It can be fatal if it’s not treated.

 What are the symptoms of altitude sickness?

-If you have altitude sickness, you are likely to feel dizzy and weak, you might also have a headache and feel nauseous.
+If you have altitude sickness, you may feel dizzy and weak.
+You might also have a headache.
+Some people feel nauseous.
 It can feel like a hangover.

-Altitude sickness can be worse at night and can last for days, even if you stay at the same altitude.
+Altitude sickness can be worse at night.
+It can last for days, even if you stay at the same altitude.

 CHECK YOUR SYMPTOMS — Use the Symptom Checker and find out if you need to seek medical help.